apache/incubator-nlpcraft-website/README.md

 </div>

 ## Website
-This repo is for Apache NLPCraft [website](https://nlpcraft.apache.org/).
+This repo is for the Apache NLPCraft [website](https://nlpcraft.apache.org/).

 ## What is Apache NLPCraft?
 [Apache NLPCraft](https://nlpcraft.apache.org/) is an open source library for adding a natural language interface to any applications.